 Traditional materials such as concrete, steel, brick and plaster make up the template of this pared-back trend-setter restaurant with the addition of a modern, open kitchen made with Belgian clay bricks, topped with blue steel.
-The ceiling is created from a criss-cross of dark, wooden beams and light flows through the sun-angled windows softening the tough textiles.
+The ceiling is created from a criss-cross of dark, wooden beams and light flow through the sun-angled windows softening the tough textiles.
 Walls come in dusky pinks and greys, painted with an old-fashioned fresco technique.
-A nod to the buildings heritage comes via neon sign spelling out LEWIS in glowing pinks that refracts around the restaurant.
+A nod to the building's heritage comes via a neon sign spelling out LEWIS in glowing pinks that refracts around the restaurant.

 Chef Thomas Snijder has spent the last two years in Relae, Copenhagen- one of the fifty best restaurants in the world and with Ferran Adria in Barcelona.
 He has come to Lewis with a renewed vigour, after closing his phenomenally successful restaurant Lewis in Hoogstraten, outside of Antwerp, in a quest for something new.